-Doing everything by hand, we rely on our friends and Wwoofers to help us make our wine the success it is.
+Doing everything by hand, we rely on our friends and Wwoofers to help us.
+Our friends make our wine the success it is.

 Whether for one day, one week, or one month, they have all helped contribute to the fun and joy of working at La Villa Sepia.

-If you want to experience our way of life for yourself, pop-in whilst you are in the area on holiday, stay in our gite or bed and breakfast, or sign-up through the Wwoofing progamme.
+If you want to experience our way of life for yourself, please join us.
+Pop-in whilst you are in the area on holiday, stay in our gite or bed and breakfast, or sign-up through the Wwoofing progamme.

 Everyone is welcome.